 - Travelling to Andromeda at the speed of light would take 2.5 million years.

-Getting to a planet outside our solar system, like Gliese 667, is going to take a really long time.
+Getting to a planet outside our solar system at any speed is going to take a really long time.

 Imagine you’re in a sequel for Speed, and you and Keanu are driving a speeding car along a huge salt flat.
-The same rules apply; you have to drive it at 50 miles per hour without speeding up or slowing down or it explodes, but you can drive it in any direction you like.
+The same rules apply but with a minor change; you have to drive it at 50 miles per hour without speeding up OR slowing down or it explodes, but you can drive it in any direction you like.

-But if you’re going northeast, can also see it as travelling north at 25 miles an hour, and east at 25 miles an hour.
-It’s a little unintuitive at first but makes sense when you think about it.
-But most importantly it’s not going to set the bomb off.
+But if you’re going northeast, you can also see it as travelling north at 25 mph, and east at 25 mph.
+It’s a little unintuitive at first but it makes sense.
+Most importantly it’s not going to set the bomb off.

-At some point in the movie after a lot of driving, a dramatic rescue happens.
+At some point in this sequel a dramatic rescue happens.